2026 Design-Build Workflow Study

 EFI Logo

-Design-build is expanding faster than the tools that support it.
+Design-build is growing faster than the tools that support it.

 At DBIA this year, one theme came up again and again: project information is scattered across too many systems, and teams are struggling to keep owners, estimators, VDC, project management, and field operations on the same page.

-This study aims to capture how these challenges show up on real projects — not in theory, not in white papers, but in the day-to-day workflows of the people who live inside design-build delivery.
+This study aims to capture how these challenges show up on real projects, in the day-to-day workflows of the people who live inside design-build delivery.

-Participation is open to 2024 DBIA conference attendees and newly DBIA-certified professionals, as well as preconstruction, VDC, PM, PE, and owner-side practitioners across the industry.
+Participation is open to 2024 DBIA conference attendees and newly DBIA-certified professionals, as well as precon, VDC, PM, PE, and owner-side practitioners across the industry.

 1